 Courses can include foreign languages, jazz and classical music, history, belly dancing, literature, environmental and other current issues, travel, chess, Tai Chi, family history, computer groups and book groups.
 Courses depend on the availability of course leaders.
-As well as a wide range of courses U3A also has social events like excursions, monthly lunches, coffee mornings and trivia mornings.
+As well as a wide range of courses U3A also has social events like excursions, monthly lunches and coffee mornings.

 Generally courses are open to retired or semi-retired people who are financial members but there are no hard and fast rules as to who can attend except that you must be a financial member.

 All financial members are sent or emailed a Course Booklet twice a year listing all courses with an enrolment form enclosed.
-To become a financial member see the How to Join page on this web site.
+To become a financial member please visit the Membership page on this website.

 Currently it costs $50 per year.
 This entitles you to attend as many courses as you choose.
 Occasionally there will be an additional cost, for example to cover the cost of an excursion or special materials as in an art class.
 These costs will be spelt out very clearly in your course booklet.
 Joining mid-year (from 1st July) for Semester 2, will cost $30.

 We are committed to giving all enrolled members equity of access to their selected course.
 However, due to limited capacity, because of restricted course numbers, venue limitations or where a popular course is oversubscribed, a ballot may need to be conducted.

 Courses last from one session to about 16 sessions per semester (half-year).
 Each session generally lasts 1 ½ hours and classes are usually held once a week.
 Most courses are held during the day on week days.